This is a guide for tipping in Hawaii. It will ease your anxiety over who, when and how much to tip in Hawaii.

 When in Doubt

 The people of Hawaii, especially those who work in the tourism industry, are very friendly.
-When in doubt my best advice is to simply ask for their guidance.
+When in doubt my best advice is to simply ask for their guidance on how to tip in Hawaii.
 I can’t tell you how many times I’ve said “G’day, I’m from Australia and we aren’t used to tipping.
 How much is appropriate in this situation?”.
 Trust me, they’re always happy to assist!

-- Some restaurants go as far as suggesting the tip percentage and amounts on the check (bill), this is handy for making quick calculations.
+TIP: Some restaurants go as far as suggesting the tip percentage and amounts on the check (bill), this is handy for making quick calculations.
 Others automatically add the recommended gratuity to the total.
-Review your receipts closely, you may not need to add an additional tip if it’s already been included!
+Review your receipts closely, you may not need to add an additional tip if it’s already been included.